If you are a farmer or rancher who raises broilers and wants to live a sustainable, healthy lifestyle, you have a problem:

 There are more benefits to an automated feed line than might initially meet the eye.

-First, automated feed lines save chicken farmers a lot of time and energy.
+First, automated feed lines save you as the farmer a lot of time and energy.
 Instead of feeding your chickens every day, you can fill the hopper every 3-4 days.

 You can also put automatic feed lines on a timer so the birds can begin learning when it is time to eat.
 This also allows you to make sure just the right amount of feed is given to each bird.